Reuse & Recycle

 New Day Syria accepts many items, including games and stuffed animals at drop off locations including one in Shrewsbury

-Yard and rummage sales are great places to get and to give
+Yard and Rummage Sales are great places to get and to give

 Hopkinton Lions Club holds a community yard sale every May - contact them to sell your items or attend to buy items